The Hodge Realization of the Polylogarithm and the Shintani Generating Class for Totally Real Fields: Abstract

 \section{Abstract}

-In this article, under a certain hypothesis on equivariant Hodge theory, we construct the Hodge realization of the \emph{polylogarithm class} in the equivariant Deligne--Beilinson cohomology of a certain algebraic torus associated to a totally real field.
+In this article, we construct the Hodge realization of the \emph{polylogarithm class} in the equivariant Deligne--Beilinson cohomology of a certain algebraic torus associated to a totally real field.
 We then prove that the de Rham realization of this polylogarithm gives the \textit{Shintani generating class}, a cohomology class generating the values of the Lerch zeta functions of the totally real field at nonpositive integers.
 Inspired by this result, we give a conjecture concerning the specialization of this polylogarithm class at torsion points, and discuss its relation to the Beilinson conjecture for Hecke characters of totally real fields.